x-cord/conan/README.md

 If editing a subtitle file already in the repo:
 - Open in Aegisub and load your video.
 When prompted, *do not* resample the file, simply discard the dialog box.
 - Make desired edits.
 - Open a terminal in `tools/` and run `style-fixup.py`.
-This will reapply any missing styling and remove Aegisub version information.
+This will reapply any missing styling and remove Aegisub version information to not mess up git history.

 If importing brand new subtitles:
 - Make a directory `og/` with relevant sub-dirs for the file to be imported, e.g. `og/0001-0999/`